ExperiencersInternational/experiencersInternational.github.io/newsletter/experiencersinternational/rants/2023/12/28/index.md

-# An always online future scares me
+# An always online future in gaming scares me

 If you know me, you probably know that I own a PlayStation 4.
 Unlike my Nintendo consoles, I generally don't spend much time on it.
 However, on Christmas Day, I was gifted Gran Tourismo 7.